linD026/Coroutine-in-C/README.md

 # Coroutine in C

 This project is the Unix style of coroutine mechanism in C language.
-It use the file descriptor number to control the coroutine system and the job function.
+It uses the file descriptor number to control the coroutine system and the job function.

 Building
 ---